- Bronze Arrow Oakleaf Lettuce

 Bronze Arrow Oakleaf Lettuce

-The widest adaptation and toughest constitution we've seen in lettuce.
+The widest adaptation and toughest constitution I've seen in lettuce.
 This leaf lettuce survives winter weather when the rest have turned to slime, and I've seen it growing in a gravel parking lot in summer heat.
-The picture shows the plant from the gravel parking lot--in actual soil it will be lusher.
 Great flavor, and amazing vigor.
 I know one gardener who cuts heads fairly high up and then gives a bit of compost so the plant will regrow.
 She cut seven heads in succession off of one Bronze Arrow plant!